Wisdom Teeth Removal: Your Extraction Guide

 Wisdom teeth, also referred to as the "third molars", are as important as other teeth, but more prone to problems during their eruption (breaking through the gum tissue).
 Since wisdom teeth are the last to erupt usually between the ages of 17 and 21 there often is little room left in the mouth.

-As a result, wisdom teeth may erupt sideways, only partially, or become trapped (impacted), leading to pain, infection, and gum line and facial swelling.
-When any of these conditions arise, your dentist may determine that wisdom tooth extraction is necessary.
+As a result, they may erupt sideways, only partially, or become trapped (impacted), leading to pain, infection, and gum line and facial swelling.
+When any of these conditions arise, your dentist may determine that extraction is necessary.

 Wisdom Teeth Removal

-Wisdom teeth removal is a fairly common oral surgery.
-However, the removal of wisdom teeth prior to eruption involves a surgical procedure that is far from a simple tooth extraction.
+Removal is a fairly common oral surgery, however the procedure is complicated if wisdom teeth have not yet erupted.
 Some general dentists have the skill required to remove impacted or un-erupted wisdom teeth, though most people require the services of an oral surgeon.
-In fact, many patients prefer to be asleep or heavily sedated for the procedure.
-Thus, dentists performing wisdom teeth removal must have the equipment and skill necessary to sedate or provide general anesthesia to patients.
+In fact, many patients prefer to be heavily sedated for the procedure.
+Thus, dentists must have the equipment and skill necessary to sedate or provide general anesthesia to patients.